Applications for the 2023 season are open! Read on to learn about how you can spend your summer with Ontario Parks.

 - Book a virtual one-on-one meeting

-Applications are currently closed for the 2022 season.
+Applications are now open for the 2023 season.

 Applications are reviewed on a first come, first serve basis.
+The second round of applications will close on March 21, 2023.
 Apply early to increase your chances of being selected!

 How do I apply?

-Once there, you will have the option to select which positions you are interested in and which parks you would like to apply for.
+Once there, you will have the option to select which job type you are interested in and which parks you would like to apply for.

 Applicants are also required to attach a copy of their resume.